 He received a Ph.D. in Political Science from the University of Versailles-Saint-Quentin-en-Yvelines (France), an M.A. in Comparative Religion from Miami University (OH, USA) and an M.A. in Philosophy from Paris-La Sorbonne IV (France).
 During the academic year 2014/2015, he was a Visiting Scholar at the Center for the Study of World Religions (Harvard Divinity School).
 He lived and taught in the Middle-East for several years and travels frequently to India.

 Renaud Fabbri is specialized in the Philosophy of Religion and in Political Philosophy.
-His book Eric Voegelin et l’Orient : Millénarisme et Religions Politiques de l’Antiquité à Daech (Paris : l’Harmattan, 2016) analyzes the spiritual and ideological roots of Islamism, Jihadism and Hindu Nationalism in the light of Eric Voegelin’s “philosophy of consciousness.”
-His new book on René Guénon and Hinduism is forthcoming.
+His first book Eric Voegelin et l’Orient : Millénarisme et Religions Politiques de l’Antiquité à Daech (Paris : l’Harmattan, 2016) analyzes the spiritual and ideological roots of Islamism, Jihadism and Hindu Nationalism in the light of Eric Voegelin’s “philosophy of consciousness.”
+His second book on René Guénon and Hinduism was published by l’Age d’Homme in 2018.